 What Is a Common Law Marriage in Saskatchewan?

-Saskatchewan law views common law marriage as a couple who have lived together for at least two years.
+Saskatchewan law defines a common law spousal relationship as when a couple has lived together for at least two years.
 Once the two-year point has passed, the couple has the same rights as a legally married couple.
-This means they have an entitlement to share equally in the net value of the family property that was acquired from the two-year date onwards, until separation and divorce.
+This means they have an entitlement to share equally in the net value of the family property that was acquired from the two-year date onwards, until the date of a petition, adjudication, or a date otherwise agreed to between the parties.

 If the couple has a child or children together, there are legal issues to decide even if they are not married or have never lived together.
 For example parents will decide who will have decision-making authority (previously called custody) and what will be the parenting schedule (previously called access).
 The law requires that parents decide these legal issues in the children’s best interests.

-What Must Be Done if a Couple in a Common Law Marriage Want to Separate?
+What Must Be Done if a Couple in a Common Law Relationship Wants to Separate?

-When a couple in a common law marriage wants to separate, they generally also want to live in separate residences and to create a separation agreement.
-This legal document specifies the division of assets and debts, if there are children, how parenting and child support will be handled, and if there is a spousal support entitlement, the amount and duration of that support.
+When a couple in a common law relationship wants to separate, they generally also want to live in separate residences and to create a separation agreement.
+This legal document specifies the division of assets and debts, if there are children how parenting and child support will be handled, and if there is a spousal support entitlement, the amount and duration of that support.

 The separation agreement can often be negotiated and put into a written format without going to court.
 However, it’s not uncommon for couples that are separating to have disagreements about various aspects of the agreement.
 To ensure it’s legally binding and to help smooth the process when there are disagreements, it’s highly recommended that the couple work with lawyers who focus on collaboration and can offer mediation if needed.

-How Are Assets and Debts Handled Legally for a Common Law Marriage?
+How Are Assets and Debts Handled Legally for a Common Law Relationship?

 Saskatchewan’s Family Property Act directs couples in a common law marriage to divide property and other assets as close to equally as possible.
 If the couple had a cohabitation agreement that detailed who should get what during a separation, they would need to follow that.
-If there was no cohabitation agreement, the assets and debts should be divided as close to 50/50 as possible.
+If there was no cohabitation agreement, the net value of the family property should be divided as close to 50/50 as possible.

 That may cause some back-and-forth negotiation and compromise (another good reason to work with collaborative lawyers).

-Debts are treated the same way, divided as equally as possible.
+Debts are taken into account as well so that the net value is divided as equally as possible.

 Why Can’t a Couple Living Together Unmarried Simply Separate Without Drawing Up a Separation Agreement?